 Now that the search engine is configured, let’s create a user-friendly search form with filtering options.

-Head over to SearchWP » Search Forms and click ‘Add New.’
+To start, let’s head over to SearchWP » Search Forms, and then click ‘Add New.’

 This is just for your internal reference, so the name can be anything that’s easy for you to remember.